When deploying an application using Pipelines, there are several places that Environment Variables are available.

 These deploy variables provide features and functionality when deploying using Pipelines.

 The DISTELLI_INSTALLVIEW deploy variable allows you to specify hash file(s) of values used when injecting data into templates using the Pipelines templating feature.
-For more info see: Working with Templates on Deploy.
+For more information, see: Working with Templates on Deploy.

 Manifest Environment Variables are user specified in the distelli_manifest.yml file Env: section.
 These variables are specific to an application.